First, read our blogpost ink! speaks Solidity on PolkaVM.

 Default/provided mappings

-and SolDecode
+SolEncode and SolDecode are implemented

 for the following Rust/ink! primitive types creating a mapping